alienlebarge/alienlebargech-v3/src/_content/articles/2020-01-19-bastl-kompass.md

 #### Channels 4 to 8

 The rest of the channels were triggered by a [Varigate 8+](https://malekkoheavyindustry.com/product/varigate-8/).
 This solution was not ideal in a live situation.
-It's pretty hard to create new pattern on the fly using Varigate's slders.
+It's pretty hard to create new pattern on the fly using Varigate's sliders.

 ### Actual patch configuration